dednomerios/Customer-Purchase-Prediction/prediction_with_VAE_for_each_cluster/README.md

 2- we can now adjust the treshhold in order to change the recall/ precision in our validaiton notebook 3- we have now a single upsampling approach for each of the twp clusters.
-4- Working with and creating dataframes are now a lot easier according to a particulat datastet
+4- Working with and creating dataframes are now a lot easier according to a particulat datastet 5- we have added feature from lifetimes library designed to predict the customer's CLV